 Patrick helps out with journalism workshops at the Guardian, and is keen to do more outside the building (for free!).
 He recently held a series of workshops for GCSE students at a Middlesbrough comprehensive, which one teacher called “one of the best days ever”.
 This was probably slight hyperbole, but if you’re interested, please get in touch.

-Among other things, Patrick has reported from Estonia and Poland, and watched several people piss into the Gulf of Thailand.
+Among other things, Patrick has reported from Sudan, Estonia, Poland, Holland and Abu Dhabi – and watched several people piss into the Gulf of Thailand.
 He has written the Guardian’s diary, and for a short period he deputised for Wikipedia.
 He spent five whole days trailing the Lib Dems.

 Patrick has camped outside St Paul’s Cathedral, and inside a gym.
 He once shared a taxi with Rupert Murdoch.
 On occasion, Patrick can be very romantic.
 His favourite film is The Consequences of Love, and he worked on the tail-end of the Wikileaks investigation.
 He wrote a weekly column about alternative communities.